vuepress-theme-hope/vuepress-theme-hope/docs/theme/src/guide/markdown/demo.md

 You can use different language in your demo block.

-When you set another language, since the plugin is not able to resolve them, demo display will be disabled, and only codes can be seen.
-And the plugin will provide you a button to open it in CodePen.
+When you set another language, since the plugin is not able to resolve them, demo display will be disabled.
+The plugin will show the code and provide you a button to open it in CodePen.

 Available HTML languages: